Career & College Promise Policy

 |Approved By and Date:||Executive Leadership Team||12-19-2013|

 The Career and College Promise offers three different methods for high school students to take college classes.

-- Rising 9th graders can go through the application process for admittance to Stanly Early College.
-There is a strict deadline for filing an application to Stanly Early College and the application time line is noted on the early college website.
-If admitted to Stanly Early College as a rising 9th grader, the student will be exposed to not only the high school curriculum but also to college curriculum of one of Stanly Community College’s associates programs.
+- Rising 9th graders can go through the application process for admittance to Stanly Early College/Stanly STEM Early College.
+There is a strict deadline for filing an application to Early College and the application timeline is noted on the early college website.
+If admitted to Early College as a rising 9th grader, the student will be exposed to not only the high school curriculum but also to college curriculum of one of Stanly Community College’s associate degree programs.

 - Qualified junior and senior high school students may take college classes to complete a 30+ hour College Transfer Pathway.
 The College Transfer Pathway consists of courses transferable to institutions within the UNC System Institutions and many of NC's Independent Colleges and Universities.

-- Qualified junior and senior high school students can take college classes in o a career and technical pathway that may lead to a credential, certificate or diploma.
+- Qualified junior and senior high school students can take college classes in a career and technical pathway that may lead to a credential, certificate, or diploma.

-- Qualified freshmen and sophomore high school students may take college classes in Industrial Technologies (40xxx_) or Engineering Technologies (50xxx_).
-These courses may lead to a career and technical credential, certificate or diploma.
+- Qualified freshmen and sophomore high school students may take college classes in Engineering Technologies (40xxx_), Industrial Technologies (50xxx_), Agriculture and Natural Resources (15xxx), Transportation (60xxx), Construction (35xxx), and Business (25xxx).
+These courses may lead to a career and technical credential, certificate, or diploma.